uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-If you use a struct by pointer, then the mutex can be a non-pointer field or, preferably, embedded directly into the struct.
+If you use a struct by pointer, then the mutex can be a non-pointer field.

+Unexported structs that use a mutex to protect fields of the struct should embed the mutex.

 <table>
 <tbody>